-Righteousness is perfect love.
+Righteousness is perfect love (God).
 Sin is anything that contradicts God.
-It is an offence and the opposite of righteousness.

-We tend to think of sin in terms of the 'big' stuff: murder, adultery, and hatred.
-In Matthew 5, Jesus tells us that sin actually goes much deeper.
-He says,
+We tend to think of sin in terms of the 'big' stuff: murder, adultery, etc., but Jesus tells us that sin actually goes much deeper.
+In Matthew 5, He says,

 "You have heard it said, 'You shall not murder' ... but I tell you that anyone who is angry with a brother or sister will be subject to judgment."